Nile Kinnick: 1939 Notre Dame game

-Life after 1939
+After 1939

 Plans

-Kinnick was elected student body president his senior year at Iowa.
+Kinnick was elected student body president during his senior year at Iowa.
 A member of the Phi Kappa Psi fraternity at Iowa, Kinnick also maintained a 3.4 GPA.
 As he neared graduation with a degree in economics, he was one of thirty students selected to the Phi Beta Kappa fraternity, and the university president informed him that he would graduate "with distinction", Iowa's equivalent to graduating cum laude.
 He gave the commencement speech for the University of Iowa's graduating class in 1940.

 Kinnick was the leading vote-getter in the nation for the College All-Star Game, while his coach, Eddie Anderson, was voted in to coach the team against Iowa alum Joe Laws and the NFL champion Green Bay Packers.
 The Packers defeated the College All-Stars, 45–28.
 Kinnick scored two touchdowns and kicked four extra points.
 It was noted that the All-Stars scored four touchdowns while Kinnick was in the game; when he sat on the bench, they mustered just one first down.

 Kinnick rejected several lucrative offers to play professional football.
 He was drafted by the Brooklyn Dodgers, and the team owner offered to pay him a $10,000 annual salary or on a game-by-game basis for $1,000 a game.
 Instead of going into professional football, he entered the University of Iowa College of Law.
 After one year of law school, Kinnick ranked third in his class academically.